globalsign/hvclient/cmd/hvclient/README.md

 1. Signing the public key with the private key; or

 2. Provided a PKCS#10 certificate signing request (CSR) signed with the private key.
-Note that when a PKCS#10 is provided, HVCA will only consider the public key and the signature, and will ignore all the other fields.
+Note that when a PKCS#10 is provided, ATLAS will only consider the public key and the signature, and will ignore all the other fields.
 If any fields in the CSR need to be included in the issued certificate, they must be manually requested in the same way as any other field.